Last updated: 17th April 2019.

 |4.
 Security||Security information||Technical information, as described in section 8, plus any other information that may be required for this purpose.||To protect our websites and infrastructure from cyber attack or other threats and to report and deal with any illegal acts.||Legitimate interest||Internally, forensic and other organisations with which we might contract for this purpose.||Relevant statutes of limitation.|

 |5.
 Communications||Contact information||Names, contact details, identification details.||To communicate with you about any issue that you raise with us or which follows from an interaction between us.||Legitimate interest||Internally and, as necessary, with professional advisers.||Relevant statutes of limitation.|

 Accelita Limited is a UK-domiciled organisation whose offices are in the UK.

 All of our websites and web applications are hosted in the EU and are accessed only by our EU-based staff.

 Our information systems, including Cloud Service Providers (CSP’s), are either EU- based or hosted by companies participating in the EU-US Privacy Shield Framework and/or providing EU Model contracts for data transfer.
 This is true for all of our systems unless specifically stated otherwise.

-We use Google as our CSP, including Google G Suite Business, as part of our processing environment.
+We use Microsoft as our CSP, including Microsoft Business 365, as part of our processing environment.
 Unless we specifically state otherwise, we are, in respect of this CSP, the data controller.
-Google provide the G Suite security and trust portal which gives details on how your data is being safeguarded.
+Microsoft provide a security and trust portal which gives details on how your data is being safeguarded.